 National Cricket Team Selection

-All the Nations who actively participate in cricket, have an A-Team along with its national team.
-To pay your way to the National Cricket Team of your country, it is necessary for you to first become a member of A-Team, however, it is not a mandatory step.
-The players who perform well at National level I usually given the chance to become a part of the A-Team.
+All the Nations who actively participate in cricket, have an A-Team along with their national team.
+To pay your way to the National Cricket Team of your country, it is necessary for you to first become a member of the A-Team, however, it is not a mandatory step.
+The players who perform well at the National level I gave the chance to become a part of the A-Team.
 The A-Teams of all the nations compete with each other so that the potential cricketers get trained in tackling the foreign pitches.
 To fix your spot in the national team, one must work fingers to the bone.